Moira Stuart: Early career

 Stuart began working with the BBC in the 1970s and was a production assistant in the Radio Talks and Documentaries department.
 She was a continuity announcer and newsreader for both BBC Radio 4 and BBC Radio 2, reading her first Radio 4 news bulletin in 1978, and in 1980 she played Darong in series one of game show The Adventure Game.
 She moved to television news in 1981, when she co-presented News After Noon.

 TV news career

-Stuart was the UK's first female African-Caribbean television newsreader.
+Stuart was the UK's first female British-Caribbean television newsreader.
 Since 27 August 1981, she has presented on every news bulletin devised on BBC Television apart from the Ten O'Clock News.
 She has also appeared on The News Quiz and presented the news on the BBC's Breakfast with Frost programme each Sunday and its successor programme Sunday AM with Andrew Marr.
 She presented the news for BBC Breakfast, until 2 May 2006, when the broadcast was reorganised.
 Stuart retained her slot on BBC's Sunday AM show and continued to present some weekend television bulletins on BBC One.
 She also worked on other long-form programmes for other BBC channels, including BBC Four.